siddharthgowda/Toronto_Noise_Exmptions_Income/README.md

 ## Overview

 The repository contains all documents related to this paper about the relationship between noise exemptions in Toronto and lower-income and minority communities.
 Further details about what exactly is contained in the repo is in the file structure section.
 All aspects of this file are reproducible.
-If you want to reproduce some results, you should take a look at the scripts folder first so you can download the data.
+If you want to reproduce some results, you should run all of the script files first, starting from file 00 and ending at file 03.
+Then you should run the paper.qmd file in the paper folder.

 ## File Structure